 Either way, I’ve found several places where you can get free images for your art journal.

 In fact, I have lots of ideas about where to get free images for your art journal, including some right here online, and some offline too (and yes, still for free!)
 It really depends on your needs and wants for a particular spread.
 For instance, do you need one certain image right now?
 Well, searching online is going to be your best bet!
 But if you want a bunch of images in a variety of subjects and colors, printing them all out could be costly, so finding already printed materials (still for free) will be your best bet.

-Online sources for free images for your art journal:
+Online sources: free images for your art journal

 Unsplash – Unsplash offers free, beautiful photos that you can search by subject, color, and more.
 They are my favorite free photo spot on the internet.

 Flickr Commons – This site’s goal “is to share hidden treasures from the world’s public photography archives.”

 oldbookillustrations.com – Looking for that “storybook” or printmaking feel?
 This is the site for you!
 You can search by artist, subject and more.